Simeone apologises for crotch-clutching celebration

+Diego Simeone said he was trying to show Atletico Madrid's fans that his side had "cojones" when he celebrated a goal in the 2-0 Champions League victory over Juventus by clutching his own crotch.

-The Atleti manager enthusiastically responded to Jose Gimenez's 78th-minute opener, after Alvaro Morata had seen a goal ruled out by VAR.
+The Atleti coach enthusiastically responded to Jose Gimenez's 78th-minute opener, after Alvaro Morata had seen a goal ruled out by VAR.

 Diego Godin added a second for the LaLiga club at the Wanda Metropolitano to leave Juve with an uphill struggle to make it into the quarter-finals.